 The League of Women Voters is a nonpartisan political organization encouraging informed and active participation in government.
 It influences public policy through education and advocacy.

-Place: Season's 52 at the St. Johns Town Center, 5096 Big Island Drive, Jacksonville, FL 32246
+Where: Season's 52 at the St. Johns Town Center, 5096 Big Island Dr., Jacksonville, FL 32246.

 When: Wednesday, May 3rd at 11:30-1:00pm

 Cost: $20 cash or check made payable to LWVJFC at the door.